ozgurseker/blog/coding-stuff/blogpostGPT.md

 openai.api_key = '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'
 ```

 By using our docx library, we will read our docx files.
 I added two different functions for that purpose.
 This part is dependent on how your file is formatted.
-In my files, all information I need were embedded as tables instead of paragraphs, so I used the first one which convert all tables into text in a docx file.
+In my files, all information I need was embedded as tables instead of paragraphs, so I used the first one which convert all tables into text in a docx file.

 ```python
 def getText_tables(filepath):